effekseer/docs_tool/source/en/MaterialToolReference/index.rst

 BaseColor (Number3)
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Valid only for Lit.
-Enter the color of the material.
+Input the color of the material.

 Emissive (Number3)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Enter the emission color of the material.
+Input the emission color of the material.
-For Unlit, enter the color to display.
+For Unlit, input the color to display.

 Opacity (Number1)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Enter the transparency.
+Input the transparency.

 OpacityMask (Number1)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Enter the mask.
-If it is less than 0, it will not be displayed at all.
+Input the mask.
+If it is less than 0, it is not displayed at all.

 Roughness (Number1)
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Valid only for Lit.
-Enter the surface roughness.
+Input the surface roughness.

 Normal (Number3)
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Valid only for Lit.
-Enter the direction of the normal.
+Input the direction of the normal.

 AmbientOcclusion
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Valid only for Lit.
-Enter a value to darken the lighting.
+Input the value to darken the lighting.
-Set to 0 to make it black.
+Specify 0 to make it black.

 WorldPositionOffset (Number3)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Enter the moving distance of the vertex.
+Input the moving distance of the vertex.
-The vertex position moves by the entered value.
+The vertex position moves by the input value.

 Refraction (Number1)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Enter the refractive index.
-If the refractive index is 1, it will not be refracted.
+Input the refractive index.
+If the refractive index is 1, it is not be refracted.
-If the refractive index does not appear, enter the background by refracting it.
+If the refractive index is not 1, it show the refracted background.
-Enter a value of 1 or more.
+Input larger value than 1.

 Comment (Comment)
 ------------------------